 The first project I recommend for the total beginner is learning how to sew a tote.
 Tote bags are great because you’re essentially just sewing straight seams, which is easier than a project with many rounded corners.
 You’ll learn the fundamentals of how to construct anything with fabric, including how to match right sides together, the importance of seam allowances, and how to match your seams.
 Constructing a tote bag will help you build the necessary skills needed to make your own clothing when you’re ready!

-For step-by-step instruction on how to sew a tote bag, Bluprint’s FREE mini-class Bag Making Basics: Reversible Tote & Zipper Pouch with Kristin Link is an invaluable resource.
+For step-by-step instruction on how to sew a tote bag, Craftsy’s FREE mini-class Bag Making Basics: Reversible Tote & Zipper Pouch with Kristin Link is an invaluable resource.

 2. A simple top